 Suggested Read: How to Hook up Spectrum Cable Box and Modem?

-Xfinity, however, offers some impressive bundles, including a 300Mbps and 125+ channel pack for a mere $90 monthly liability — termed as the Standard+More plan.
+However, Xfinity offers some impressive bundles, including a 300Mbps and 125+ channel pack for a mere $90 monthly liability — termed the Standard+More plan.
 You can even opt for Gig internet speeds and 185+ channels with the signature+ more plan for $130/month.

 6. Customer Reviews

 Both Xfinity and Spectrum are insanely popular internet service providers.
-Yet, based on reviews, Xfinity seems like a better option as ACSI 2021-2022 standards rate Xfinity Comcast internet as a better service provider than Spectrum.
+Yet, based on reviews, Xfinity seems like a better option as ACSI 2021-2023 standards rate Xfinity Comcast Internet as a better service provider than Spectrum.

 Also, as per the customer satisfaction index, Xfinity has improved its market stead and started to overtake Spectrum in several key pockets.